 Remember: your job as a parent is to model appropriate behavior.
 Do you really want your kids to grow up to replicate your own bad marriage and poor conflict resolution skills?
 Working through your feelings about your ex is difficult, but it is also essential for your kids’ well being.

 Do you want to lower the conflict in your divorce and truly put your children first?
 Our attorneys can help.
-Please contact us for a free initial consultation.
+Please contact us for an initial consultation.